Elena Gilbert: Season 7

 Elena does not make an appearance but is heard calling Damon's name when he visits the Armory vault.
 It was a way of Sybil, the Siren, luring him into a trap.
+The show then mainly centers on the consequences of Elena's absence, highlighting the strained lonely, and sometimes desperate behavior of Damon as he struggles to move on and refuses to let her go.

 Season 8

 In the final episode, Elena makes an appearance.
 When a weakened Bonnie dies from the sounding bell, she meets Elena in a dream-like forest.
 Elena hugs her and wonders if she really has died.
 Enzo appears and says it is not her time and takes Bonnie back to the world of the living.
 When Bonnie wakes up, it was Stefan who resuscitated her.
-Elena, asleep, is then taken to the Mystic Falls High School by Katherine and places her in the boiler room.
-Stefan tries to rescue Elena, but Katherine had Kai spell the boiler room, so that Elena cannot be taken out of the room.
+Elena, asleep, is then taken to the Mystic Falls High School by Katherine and placed in the boiler room.
+Stefan tries to rescue Elena, but Katherine has Kai place a spell on the boiler room, so that Elena cannot be taken out.
 After Bonnie had deflected the hellfire back into the bell, Bonnie passes out.
 Elena wakes up and wanders the school.
 Stefan meets up with her.
 It looks like Bonnie has died, but in fact Elena is still sleeping and Stefan's ghost came to visit her in her dream.
 He had taken the place of killing Katherine instead of Damon, since Damon is human after Stefan gave him the cure.
 He came to say goodbye.
 After a tearful hug and saying goodbye, Stefan goes into the afterlife.
 Elena finally wakes up because Bonnie has broken the spell over her.
 Elena reunites with Damon and the rest of the gang.
 Elena gives Caroline the message Stefan whispered into her ear, saying he did hear her voice message and will love her forever.
 In the epilogue, Elena continued to study at medical school.
 After finishing her education, she went back to Mystic Falls and lived together with Damon, happily married for a long time.
 After living out her life, she crosses over to the afterlife where she finally reunites with her parents, Aunt Jenna and Uncle John.